 CAR ACCIDENT LAWYERS SLIPPERY ROAD CONDITIONS MN INJURY

-A burst of snow caused slippery driving conditions in parts of Minnesota Friday morning, including in the Twin Cities, and the MN State Patrol is reminding motorists to slow down, turn on headlights, buckle up and use extra caution.
+A burst of snow caused slippery driving conditions in parts of Minnesota Friday morning, including in the Twin Cities.
+The MN State Patrol is reminding motorists to slow down, turn on headlights, buckle up and use extra caution.
 Slippery roads result in many accidents, most of which were preventable with appropriate driving.

 State Patrol Sgt.
 Jesse Grabow tweeted a photo from a crash near Barnsville, where a driver ran off the road and down a ditch.
 Meanwhile, a more severe injury crash in the northwest metro has shut down northbound Hwy.
 169 at Hwy.
 10 near Elk River.